apache/brpc/docs/en/server.md

 ## Set RPC to be failed

-Calling Controller.SetFailed() sets the RPC to be failed, if error occurs during sending response, brpc calls the method as well.
-Users generally calls the method in service's CallMethod(), For example if a processing stage fails, user may call SetFailed() and make sure done->Run() is called, then quit CallMethod (If ClosureGuard is used, done->Run() has no need to be called manually).
-The code inside server-side done sends response back to client.
-If SetFailed() was called, error information is sent to client.
-When client receives the response, its controller will be Failed() (false on success), Controller::ErrorCode() and Controller::ErrorText() are error code and error information respectively.
+Call Controller.SetFailed() to set the RPC to be failed.
+If error occurs during sending response, framework calls the method as well.
+Users often call the method in services' CallMethod(), For example if a stage of processing fails, user calls SetFailed() and call done->Run(), then quit CallMethod (If ClosureGuard is used, done->Run() is called automatically).
+The server-side done is created by framework and contains code sending response back to client.
+If SetFailed() is called, error information is sent to client instead of normal content.
+When client receives the response, its controller will be SetFailed() as well and Controller::Failed() will be true.
+In addition, Controller::ErrorCode() and Controller::ErrorText() are error code and error information respectively.

-User may set [status-code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) for http calls, which is `controller.http_response().set_status_code()` at server-side.
+User may set [status-code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) for http calls by calling `controller.http_response().set_status_code()` at server-side.
 Standard status-code are defined in [http_status_code.h](https://github.com/brpc/brpc/blob/master/src/brpc/http_status_code.h).
-If SetFailed() is called but status-code is unset, brpc chooses status-code closest to the error-code automatically. brpc::HTTP_STATUS_INTERNAL_SERVER_ERROR(500) is set at worst.
+If SetFailed() is called but status-code is not set, brpc chooses status-code with closest semantics to the error-code. brpc::HTTP_STATUS_INTERNAL_SERVER_ERROR(500) is chosen at worst.

 ## Get address of client

-controller->remote_side() gets address of the client sending the request.
-The returning type is butil::EndPoint.If client is nginx, remote_side() is address of nginx.
-To get address of the "real" client before nginx, set `proxy_header ClientIp $remote_addr;` in nginx and call `controller->http_request().GetHeader("ClientIp")` inside RPC to get the address.
+controller->remote_side() gets address of the client which sent the request.
+The return type is butil::EndPoint.
+If client is nginx, remote_side() is address of nginx.
+To get address of the "real" client before nginx, set `proxy_header ClientIp $remote_addr;` in nginx and call `controller->http_request().GetHeader("ClientIp")` in RPC to get the address.

-How to print:
+Printing method:

 ```c++
 LOG(INFO) << "remote_side=" << cntl->remote_side();